MicrosoftDocs/powerShell-Docs.sv-se/reference/5.1/Microsoft.PowerShell.Core/Get-Job.md

 9      UpdateHelpJob   PSScheduledJob  Completed     True            localhost            Update-Help 10     UpdateHelpJob   PSScheduledJob  Completed     True            localhost            Update-Help

-The second command uses the *IncludeChildJob* parameter of **Get-Job**.
-The output adds the child jobs of all jobs that have child jobs.In this case, the revised output shows that only the Job5 child job of Job4 failed.
 PS C:\> Get-Job -IncludeChildJob
 Id     Name            PSJobTypeName   State         HasMoreData     Location             Command --     ----            -------------   -----         -----------     --------             -------